tazaki-cc/nestjs-microservices-aws-iot/README.md

 ## Usage Notice

 This package was created to share internal code and may be used as-is.
 Please note that no guarantees are made regarding the functionality or suitability of the code in all environments.

+## Additional Resources

+For more details on using Nest.js, refer to the official documentation: [Nest.js Microservices Overview](https://docs.nestjs.com/microservices/basics).